The Summit County Sheriff's Department responded to the following calls from Monday, July 1, to Sunday, July 7.

 While driving home from work, an individual reported that the car was struck with a water balloon.
 There is no suspect at this time.

 Deputies responded to an individual who had been run over by his car in Summit Park on Monday, July 1.
 The driver had exited his vehicle to assess a light issue and had set the emergency brake.
 The vehicle began to move and ran over his legs and stopped after hitting a fence and a small tree.
-The man was taken to Park City Medical Center and suffered only scrapes and bruises.

 On Tuesday, July 2, a male individual in Francis reportedly took his own life.